SimmonsRitchie/business-days-js/readme.md

 ## business-days-js

-Determines whether a given date is on a weekend or a public holiday in Pennsylvania.
+Node package to etermines whether a given date is on a weekend or a public holiday in Pennsylvania.

 ### Install